IgniteUI/igniteui-documentation/topics/02_Controls/igQRCodeBarCode/06_igQRCodeBarcode_API_Links.md

 - [igQRCodeBarcode jQuery API](%%jQueryApiUrl%%/ui.igQRCodeBarcode): The documentation contains an overview of the control and full list of options, events, and methods with code snippets.

-- [igQRCodeBarcode ASP.NET MVC Helper API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.QRCodeBarcodeModel.html): The documentation contains the description of the `igQRCodeBarcode` ASP.NET MVC Helper and a list of all of its members.
+- [igQRCodeBarcode MVC API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.QRCodeBarcodeModel.html): The documentation contains the description of the `igQRCodeBarcode` ASP.NET MVC Helper and a list of all of its members.

 ## Related Content